Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/laravel-relational-database-models.md

 1. Altering the migration we had
 2. Writing a new migration that will add this relation

-Generally, I like to keep my migrations clean if there is no real-life data in them.
+Generally, I like to keep my migrations clean if they have no real-life data.
 If that is the case, do write a specific new migration.

 In this case, since we are creating the relationship later, we can include the book change.
 This is what the total migration will look like.